AsiaGrpr/holbertonschool-validation/module2_task0/README.md

 While the production team is building the new production platform for the website, you’ve been tasked to create an HTTP API application to add new features.

 As we are in a “DevOps” course, your “Ops” personality expects that this application is monitored by a “Health” page to determine if the application is running and ready to accept traffic.

+## Lifecycle

+    - help: Print this help message.
+    - build: Build the application.
+    - run: Run the application in the background.
+    - stop: Stop the application.
+    - clean: Stop the application, delete the binary and log file.
+    - test: Test the application.